MichalZienkowicz/Conversion-of-text-article-content-into-HTML-section-using-OpenAI-API/README.md

 If generation runs succesfully, you will receive
-"File article.html generated and saved successfully!" message, and new file named artyklu.html will be generated in the directory from which you run main.py file.
+"File article.html generated and saved successfully!" message, and new file named artyklu.html will be generated in the directory where file_utils.py is located, which should be in the same directory as main.py.
 ```
 Your Directory/
 ├── artykul.html